 We fabricate all chain and seat stays in-house from aerospace grade 4130 steel tubing so we have complete control over the outcome.

 We ride hard and believe it's difficult to beat the comfort, durability, and engineering efficiency of a steel frame.
 From our experience in aerospace, we are confident in our performance driven design and weight-to-strength ratios.
-And hence we've developed geometry, using aerospace-grade engineering software, that inspires confidence on the decent but is still comfortable climbing.
+And hence we've developed geometry, using aerospace-grade engineering software, that inspires confidence on the descent but is still comfortable climbing.

 Meet Jon, the Owner / Engineer, and Derek, the Welder / Fabricator.